 Dr Jocelyn Catty is a Child and Adolescent Psychoanalytic Psychotherapist and an Adult Psychotherapist.
-She is Research Lead for the Child and Adolescent Psychoanalytic Psychotherapy doctoral training at the Tavistock Centre, and also works in an Adolescent Team within a Child and Adolescent Mental Health Service (CAMHS) in South East London.
+She is Research Lead for the Child and Adolescent Psychoanalytic Psychotherapy doctoral training at the Tavistock Centre, and is also Principal Child and Adolescent Psychotherapist in Bromley Child and Adolescent Mental Health Service (CAMHS).

 She has particular research interests in the therapeutic alliance in psychotherapy and generic mental health care and in measuring complex interventions.
-She is a member of the Society for Psychotherapy Research, and of the Research Committee of the Association of Child Psychotherapists.
+She is a member of the Society for Psychotherapy Research.
 She is also a Series Editor, with Margot Waddell and Kate Stratton, of the Tavistock Clinic Series (formerly with Karnac and now Routledge).

 She is Senior Research Fellow on the Psychic Life of Time strand of the Waiting Times project.

 I am a PhD candidate with Birkbeck, University of London, working on temporality and care in the community.